furqanazhar/BMI-Calculator/readme.md

 pyinstaller --onefile --name build app.py
 ```
 3rd argument 'build' here is the filename of generated exe.
 You can name it anything.
+4th argument app.py is the main python script file name whose exe needs to be generated